billrich126/wordpress-dropbox-upload-form/readme.txt

 == Frequently Asked Questions ==

+= Requirements =

+This plugin requires PHP5.

 = Is this your first Wordpress plugin =

-Yes indeed, so don't blame me if it breaks .
+Yes indeed, so don't blame me if it breaks.

 = Do you want to give kudos to anyone? =